gritse/mongo-lock/README.md

 # mongo-lock
-Exclusive distributed lock library for .NET using MongoDB
+Exclusive distributed locking for .NET and MongoDB